c2platform/ansible-collection-forgerock/roles/ig/README.md

 <!-- Any pre-requisites that may not be covered by Ansible itself or the role should be mentioned here.
 For instance, if the role uses the EC2 module, it may be a good idea to mention in this section that the boto package is required. -->

+This role assumes that IG is installed using an Ansible role like `c2platform.tomcat`.
+It assumes that Tomcat is running under account `tomcat` and that the Tomcat home directory will be `/home/tomcat/`.
+IG creates it own home directory `/home/tomcat/.openig` as part of deployment.

 ## Role Variables

 <!--  A description of the settable variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well. -->

+### Config

+`ig_config` TODO

+### Routes

+`ig_routes` TODO

 ### Rewrite paths